mpagels/react-and-morty/README.md

 - click `Create all issues for the project` and then `Run workflow` and again `Run workflow`
   ![board1](assets/action2.png)
 - this `action` creates all issues, you have to do
-- under the `Issues` tab you should see now the number 7
+- under the `Issues` tab you should see now the number 8 (the image is just an example)
   ![board1](assets/issues.png)
 - go back to your `project kanban board` and click the `+ Add cards` button and move every issue with drag & drop into the `To do` column
   ![board1](assets/issues2.png)